 So, you’re about to embark on a thrilling journey through the world of photography – buying new digital cameras!
 Exciting!
 But we know you might also be intimidated.
 What are all their different types?
 What accessories do you need?
 And most importantly, what do those crazy letters mean?
 For starters, let us take a sneak peek into their history.

 The history of digital cameras dates to the 1950s.
-Moreover, the electronic technology used is directly related to the recorded television images.
+Moreover, the electronic technology used is directly related to recorded television images.
 It was in 1951 when the first videotape recorder captured images from television.
-The VTR then converted the recorded information to electrical pulses and saved it on a magnetic tape.
+The VTR then converted the recorded information to electrical pulses and saved it on magnetic tape.
 Later, in the 1960s, NASA attempted.
 Further, in 1972, Sony released a still camera.
 This was the first commercial electronic camera.
 In 1987, Kodak released cameras that could record, manipulate and store still video images.
 However, you cannot consider this early novelty as an actual digital camera.
-The first digital cameras for the consumer level market were Apple QuickTake 100 camera.
+The first digital cameras for the consumer level market were Apple QuickTake 100 cameras.
 The marketing clicked, and today they are everywhere.

 Unlike old film cameras, the digitals give a whole new meaning to the idea of painting by numbers.
 In other words, they capture and record images of the world around us using digital technology.
 There are so many options available that it can be challenging to know where to start.
 Worry not, brave explorer.
 You’ve come to the right place.
 This guide will teach you everything you need to know about buying a good digital camera.
 So, you can now feel at ease and read on to make a smart purchase.